danfuzz/samizdat/doc/language-guide/02-data.md

 reference to a pre-existing anonymous symbol other than being passed it (e.g. as an argument to a call).

-While symbols are often used implicitly, there is also explicit syntax for referring to them.
-To refer to an interned symbol, start with an at-sign and a dot, and follow it with a quoted literal string.
-If the string happens to match the syntax of an identifier in the language, then the quotes are optional.
+While symbols are often used implicitly, there is also literal syntax for referring to them.
+Refer to an interned symbol with an at-sign (`@`), followed by the symbol's name in double quotes (`"name"`).
+If the name happens to match the syntax of an identifier in the language, then the quotes are optional.

 ```
-@.foo
+@foo
-@."foo"          ## Same meaning as above.
+@"foo"          ## Same meaning as above.
-@."++ weird ++"  ## Non-identifier names need to be quoted.
+@"++ weird ++"  ## Non-identifier names need to be quoted.
 ```

 #### Data